alphagov/content-data-api/README.md

 # Content Data API

-A data warehouse that stores content and content metrics, to help content owners measure and improve content on GOV.UK.
+A data warehouse that stores content and content metrics, and exposes this information via an API, to help content owners measure and improve content on GOV.UK.

 This repository contains:
 - Extract, transform, load (ETL) processes for populating the data warehouse